djrrb/Bungee/documentation/4-stylistic-alternates.md

 ## Stylistic Set 05: Serifless L

-Replace the default form of L with a simplified version without a vertical serif.
+Replace the default form of L with the more conventional form without a vertical serif.

 <img src="images/design-alternates-l.png" alt="Serifless L" height="200" />